CentroDL/godot/w01/README.md

 ### What are we doing [next week](/w02/README.md)?

 - **Object-Oriented Programming**: We are going to write our programs in an object-oriented way, with Ruby's robust "object model" of Objects, Classes, Modules, Inheritance and Mixins.
-- **Behavior-Driven Development**: We will describe the conceptual foundation of object-oriented programming (encapsulation, interfaces, and messages), and introduce ourselves to the concept of behavior-driven development (designing our software by defining interfaces first).
 - **Persistent Stores**: We are also going to begin storing data in a persistent way using the Redis database.

 ### Supplemental Materials